 Published by the North Carolina Bar Association’s Appellate Rules Committee, the Appellate Style Manual is the place to start for any formatting and procedural questions you face in an appeal in North Carolina’s Appellate courts.

-A citation, style, and usage guide adopted by the Supreme Court in June 2019.
-While designed for research assistants and other Court staff who are charged with editing the Court’s opinions, useful for practitioners seeking to comply with the Court’s internal citation, style, and usage preferences.
+A citation, style, and usage guide first adopted by the Supreme Court in June 2019.
+While designed for research assistants and other Court staff who are charged with editing the Court’s opinions, the Guidebook is useful for practitioners seeking to comply with the Court’s internal citation, style, and usage preferences.

 Notice of Appeal Tip Sheet